jacktrusler/cheat_sheets/docs/mas-java-backend.md

   ResponseEntity<Boolean> enableDriver(@PathVariable("tpId") int tpId, @PathVariable("userId") int userId, @PathVariable("driverId") int driverId);
 }
 ```
+inside this interface there are mappings to endpoints, these methods are provided by spring | hibernate.
+when the endpoint is hit the enableDriver function is run with the variables from the endpoint.

 The implementation of the interface is simply the interface with Impl appended, this pattern is repeated for other controllers
 in the db-service.